-This document describes the process for a PQ Review (Process Quality) on a deployed smart contract.
+This document describes the process for a PQ Review (Process Quality) on a deployed smart contract, version 0.6.1.
 The focus of this process is on DeFi contracts but it could be applied to any smart contract.

 The intent is generation of a simple quality score for the smart contract application being reviewed.
 It will indicate the overall quality of the development process and the documents that the process generated.
 The readers can dig into the details of the review in order to learn how the score was generated.
 Every step will be documented and available for review.